patricklam/plam.new-webpage/content/post/20210905-emerald-hours.md

 > "The great majority of the colonials begin the day with an early cup of tea, have it again for breakfast, again at eleven, again at luncheon (which is generally dinner), again at 4 p.m., again at dinner, (which is generally “high” tea), and very often end up with a last cup just before going to bed!"

 I think people have a lot of coffee now.
 I'm told that flat whites are uniformly high quality.
 Of course I have no pictures of them.

+> "But the manager explained that labour is too costly out here for manufacturers to compete against imported goods."

+1906 or 2021?

 Next up: Across the Cook Strait and onto the South Island (where adventure lives).